 What book lover could not be enchanted by the second biggest library in the world?
 You and your family will be overwhelmed by all the gems to be discovered at The British Library.
 Many of its most noteworthy books and manuscripts are on display, meaning you can go and gaze upon such historic works as the Magna Carta and original copies of Alice’s Adventures Under Ground by Lewis Carroll.

-The British Library also plays host to many exhibitions, with Harry Potter: A History of Magic one of the most hotly anticipated.
-It will run from 20 October to 28 February 2018.
-Aside from this, The British Library is open seven days a week, although times vary.
+The British Library also plays host to many exhibitions and has many treasures such as the Magana Carta and Jane Austin's notebook.
+The British Library is open seven days a week, although times vary.

 Bibliotheque Quentin Blake

 Quentin Blake provided the endearing illustrations for many of Roald Dahl’s books and it is his ethos for fun and learning that is found at the children’s library named after him.
 Bibliotheque Quentin Blake sits inside the Institut Francais and is a cosy and practical environment for reading and exploring the world of words.
 The large mural painted by Blake himself will welcome you and your family to this extraordinary space.